beautiful-atoms/beautiful-atoms-docs/docs/source/development.rst

 Known bugs
 ===================

+- If we registered keyframes.
+Any change or the batoms has to be registered.
+How to handle this???
 - ``batoms.Rotate`` crash if not in 'VIEW_3D'
 - boundary search when some atoms are outside the unit cell.
 - batoms.fragmentate, bondsetting wrong for C6H6